Metaswitch/chronos/doc/configuration.md

 Details of how to set up the configuration for clustering is [here](https://github.com/Metaswitch/chronos/blob/dev/doc/clustering.md).

-To update the cluster configuration, make the desired changes in `etc/chronos/chronos_cluster.conf`, and reload Chronos (e.g. `service chronos reload`).
+To update the cluster configuration, make the desired changes in `/etc/chronos/chronos_cluster.conf`, and reload Chronos (e.g. `service chronos reload`).
 This doesn't impact service.

+The geographic redundancy configuration file has the following format:

+    [sites]
+    local_site = local-site-name         # The name of the local site remote_site = site-b=site-b:8000     # The name of a remote site, and the address
+    remote_site = site-c=site-c:7000     # of the remote site.
+If the address doesn't
+    remote_site = site-d=site-d:5000     # include a port the bind-port will be used
+    remote_site = site-e=site-d          # Each site is listed in a separate entry

+To update the geographic redundancy configuration, make the desired changes in `/etc/chronos/chronos_gr.conf`, and reload Chronos (e.g. `service chronos reload`).
+This doesn't impact service.

 ### Migration

-We used to keep both types of configuration in the same file (in `/etc/chronos/chronos.conf`).
+We used to keep both cluster and general configuration the same file (in `/etc/chronos/chronos.conf`).
 To move to the new configuration files, you should move anything under the `[cluster]` section in `/etc/chronos/chronos.conf` to a new file `/etc/chronos/chronos_cluster.conf`.
 We have provided a script that does this for you; you can run this with:

     sudo /usr/share/clearwater/bin/chronos_configuration_split.py [--current "Your current configuration file"] [--cluster "Your new cluster configuration file"]

-The script uses `/etc/chronos/chronos.conf` as your current configuration file and `/etc/chronos/chronos_cluster` as your new cluster configuration file if you don't provide an alternative
+The script uses `/etc/chronos/chronos.conf` as your current configuration file and `/etc/chronos/chronos_cluster` as your new cluster configuration file if you don't provide an alternative.